brahmee07/hypothesis_test/README.md

 ## **Research Question**
 Do left-footed players have better finishing ability than right-footed players?

 There has always been debate about whether left-footed players have a natural advantage in finishing compared to right-footed players.
 As someone who has played football for many years and followed the sport closely, I’ve often felt that left-footed players tend to be more clinical.
 This project aims to test that belief using real shot-level data, rather than opinions or appearances, to see whether one group truly finishes better.
+The answer will help teams make better decisions when signing new players and planning their game tactics.
 ---
 ## **Hypothesis**

 ### **Null Hypothesis (H₀)**